cvs-health/testilo/README.md

 HOSTNAME=ghi.jkl
 PORT=3005
 TESTARO_WAVE_KEY=mno
+INTERVAL=pqr
 ```

-To create the `.env` file, replace `abc` with an Aorta user ID, `def` with the Aorta authCode for that user, `ghi.jkl` with the URL of the Aorta server (not including the `/aorta` path that Testilo will add), and `mno` with a WAVE API key if Testilo is going to perform any tests using the WAVE API.
+To create the `.env` file, replace `abc` with an Aorta user ID, `def` with the Aorta authCode for that user, `ghi.jkl` with the URL of the Aorta server (not including the `/aorta` path that Testilo will add), `mno` with a WAVE API key if Testilo is going to perform any tests using the WAVE API, and `pqr` with the number of seconds to wait between repetitions.